 The Team Parenting model offers a therapeutic way of thinking about traumatised children and their emotional needs.
+Beyond that the model encourages foster parents to think about the behaviours of traumatised children in a different way and use that knowledge to confidently and positively influence the child's network.

-We at FCA acknowledge the need for all staff to have a basic understanding of attachment difficulties, developmental trauma, abuse or neglect, and that to promote the psychological wellbeing and development of children, or young people, with these complex life histories, is important to us at Thames Valley.
+We at FCA acknowledge the need for all staff to have working knowledge of attachment difficulties, developmental trauma, abuse or neglect.
+Promoting the psychological wellbeing and development of children, or young people, with these complex life histories, is very important to us at Thames Valley.

-Team Parenting represents an approach to fostering, which brings people with different perspectives and experiences together, to form a well-informed and well-rounded team around the child or young person.
-The outcome is a deeper understanding of the complex issues that impact on the child reaching their potential and how best they can be supported.
+Team Parenting represents an approach to fostering which acknowledges that everyone in the team around the child has a unique perspective that can influence the care a child receives.
+The outcome is a deeper understanding of the complex issues that impact on the child reaching their potential and foster parents that feel supported as the agents of change.

-All foster parents are supported by FCA social workers, and a range of other professionals, which may include therapeutic practitioner, and feed the into the existing child's network.
+All foster parents are supported by FCA social workers, and a range of other professionals, which may include therapeutic practitioner, a qualified integrative counsellor, and feed the into the existing child's network when this is required.

-The approach is consistent with NICE Guidelines, which recommend: "For the 'team around the child' to provide effective care, professionals need to collaborate closely and share relevant and sensitive information."
+The approach is consistent with NICE Guidelines, which recommend: "For the 'team around the child' to provide effective care, professionals need to collaborate closely and share relevant and sensitive information"